AngelaLi03/Games-of-Throne/README.md

 - New treasure chests, fountains, and random weapon drops
 - Chest unlocks after defeating all nearby enemies
 - Health/energy persistence across levels and game sessions
+- A\* pathfinding to follow the player, visible in debug mode.
+- Enemies attack when player is within range.

 ### 🗺️ Visual and Audio
 - Enhanced level backgrounds and UI overlays